arishorts/NoteGenius/README.md

 ![badmath](./public/assets/Images/screenshot.JPG)

+&nbsp; The repo can be found at: https://github.com/arishorts/expressNoteTaker <br>
-&nbsp; The website can be found at: https://github.com/arishorts/expressNoteTaker
+&nbsp; The website can be found at: https://arishorts-express-note-taker.herokuapp.com/notes

 ## Tests: